Ishraq21/LING583_Final_Project-2020_US_Election_Sentiment_Analysis/README.md

 **What are the deliverables?**

-The deliveries is a a Jupyter notebook in HTML and a link to the dataset.
+The deliveries is a a Jupyter notebook in HTML.
 Not to mention there is also be a summary of the preprocessing methods, models, predictions, limitations and results at the end of my notebook.